 The mission of the PDCLab is to stimulate and facilitate the growth necessary to extend the state of the art in parallel and distributed computing systems, while fostering a multidisciplinary research and educational environment for faculty, undergraduate and graduate students, and partners at UPRM.

-Dr. Wilson Rivera wilson.riveragallego@upr.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 3821 http://ece.uprm.edu/PDC/ bench three is designed for fractional horsepower up to 9 hp motors including a Magtrol Dynamometer.
-The laboratory also has the following equipment: Power supplies from fraction volts to 500 Vdc; UPRM built 3 phase rectifier/inverter for motor control, 1 HP; Controllable DC power supplies.
+Dr. Wilson Rivera wilson.riveragallego@upr.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 3821 http://ece.uprm.edu/PDC/

 Electric Motors and Drives Lab